Services at Golden West

 Nursing services provide for a sense of well being and optimal health with a 24 hours service based on individual needs.
 Care is given by Registered Nurses, Licensed Practical Nurses and Resident Assistants (certified health care aides).
 The Executive Director/Director of Care and the Clinical care Manager provide oversight to the nursing department.
 A registered nurse also provides ongoing educational opportunities for the nursing staff.
 To contact a care unit or to see what is happening on a specific unit please see the Care Units head for more details.

 Golden West Centennial Lodge has two physicians who conduct weekly rounds and quarterly medication reviews and are available to nursing staff via telephone for consultation related to urgent needs, medications, lab reports or x-rays.
 This includes 24 hour coverage.

 A resident may retain their family physician if that physician is aware of and agrees to meet the standards of the facility.

 The Lodge has contracted through Community Therapy services for Occupational therapy.
 The major role of the therapist is around issues of mobility – assessments related to ambulation (use of walkers), wheelchairs (seating assessments, securing quotations and trials for new equipment), and transfers (use of lifts).
 Access to the OT can be done through the Team Leaders.

 A physio therapist can be brought in for a consult and an exercise or walking program can be built into an individual care plan.
 Some families opt to hire private physio therapy to ensure consistent, ongoing rehab services.

-The Lodge has contracted through Geri-Aide for all of our pharmacy requirements.
+The Lodge has contracted through Medisystem for all of our pharmacy requirements.
 New medication orders can be sent daily and delivery occurs each evening.
 The Pharmacist conduct regular medication audits and meets with the RN and the physician quarterly to review each resident’s medication orders.
 They also contribute to the annual interdisciplinary care conference.

 X-ray and Laboratory